It looks like you're using IE11...

 If you're applying for a temporary licence, you'll need a map showing the exact location of your planned site.
 This should be included with your application form.

-To apply for a street trading licence you will need:
+To apply for a street trading licence, you will need:

 Licensing fees should only be paid once we have decided to grant or renew your mobile or stationary street trading licence.

-You can pay monthly in person at our offices, located on Ground floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP, or by cheque or postal order.
+You can pay monthly by cheque, postal order or in person at our offices, located on Ground floor, Cecil Ward Building, 4-10 Linenhall Street, Belfast, BT2 8BP.
+You must make your first monthly payment before your licence is issued.

-The first monthly payment must be made before your licence is issued.
 All cheques and postal orders should be payable to Belfast City Council.

 | Types | Application fee and renewal (non-refundable) | Nature of licence | Licence fee per year | Licence fee per month |